Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/tree-list-view-columns.md

 A column's visibility can be controlled via the [TreeListViewColumn](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn).[IsVisible](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn.IsVisible) property.
 The [TreeListView](xref:@ActiproUIRoot.Controls.Grids.TreeListView).[ColumnIsVisibleChanged](xref:@ActiproUIRoot.Controls.Grids.TreeListView.ColumnIsVisibleChanged) event is raised after a column's visibility changes.

 The [TreeListView](xref:@ActiproUIRoot.Controls.Grids.TreeListView).[CanColumnsToggleVisibility](xref:@ActiproUIRoot.Controls.Grids.TreeListView.CanColumnsToggleVisibility) property (defaults to `false`) is a global property that indicates whether columns can toggle their visibility by default.
-This value can be overridden on an instance basis by setting the [TreeListViewColumn](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn).[CanToggleVisibility](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn.CanToggleVisibility) property to a non-null value.
+This value can be overridden on an instance basis by setting the [TreeListViewColumn](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn).[CanToggleVisibility](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn.CanToggleVisibility) property to a non-`null` value.

 When a column is allowed to have its visibility toggled, the end user can right-click the column header to show a context menu (see a section below for more on column header context menus) and the default context menu provides an option for toggling visibility.